 The DfE have commissioned the NSPCC to operate a helpline for children and young people who have experienced sexual harassment or abuse at school, and for worried adults and professionals that need support and guidance.
 More information can be found here.

 Our aim is to support children and their families.

-In Spring 2019, we held a workshop for parents about how to keep your child safe online.
+We held a workshop for parents about how to keep your child safe online.
 You will find some of the slides from the meeting below.